-Even though we consider the risk of modern slavery practices in the IPH Group's operations and supply chains to be low, IPH has put into place appropriate systems and controls to continue to identify and assess our modern slavery risks and manage those risks effectively.
+Even though IPH considers the risk of modern slavery practices in the IPH Group's operations and supply chains to be low, we have put in place appropriate systems and controls to continue to identify and assess our modern slavery risks and manage those risks effectively.

-During FY22, we continued to address modern slavery risks, including by taking the following actions:
+During FY23, we continued to address modern slavery risks, including by taking the following actions:

 - Maintenance of working group: IPH continues to maintain a Modern Slavery Working Group which has responsibility for coordinating the IPH Group's response to modern slavery risks.
 The Working Group is headed by the IPH Group General Counsel and Company Secretary.
-It monitors the progress of actions related to modern slavery taken across the IPH Group on a regular basis. - IPH Group Supplier Code of Conduct: The Modern Slavery Working Group oversees the Supplier Code of Conduct and assists in remediating modern slavery risks within the IPH Group's supply chains through engagement with suppliers as and when needed. - Revised risk management framework: IPH has implemented an updated risk management framework across the IPH Group.
-This revised framework assists in identifying and managing potential modern slavery risks in a continuous, proactive and systematic way. - Monitoring and reporting: IPH continues to monitor and report on its response to modern slavery risks to external stakeholders.
+It monitors the progress of actions related to modern slavery taken across the IPH Group on a regular basis.
+During FY23, one of the major tasks coordinated by the Working Group was to conduct due diligence to assess the modern slavery risks that may exist in the recently acquired Smart & Biggar business.
+As part of this process, external suppliers to Smart & Biggar were assessed and those suppliers deemed to have a higher potential exposure to modern slavery risk were identified.
+Direct assurances were then sought from each such supplier.
+Due diligence also commenced into suppliers to the newly opened Spruson & Ferguson business in The Philippines. - IPH Group Supplier Code of Conduct: The Modern Slavery Working Group oversees the Supplier Code of Conduct and assists in remediating modern slavery risks within the IPH Group's supply chains through engagement with suppliers as and when needed.

+- Revised risk management framework: IPH has implemented an updated risk management framework across the IPH Group.
+The risk assessment activities referred to in this Statement fall under the Group's risk management framework and assist in identifying and managing potential modern slavery risks in a continuous, proactive and systematic way. - Monitoring and reporting: IPH continues to monitor and report on its response to modern slavery risks to external stakeholders.
 This includes reporting transparently through our annual Modern Slavery Statement.
 We have also made a number of disclosures to clients and customers who have approached us for information about our modern slavery response as part of their own due diligence.
-These communications are coordinated by the Modern Slavery Working Group.

-- Grievance mechanisms: The IPH Whistleblower Policy continues to apply to all Group Businesses and also to suppliers, contractors, consultants and service providers to Group Businesses.
+These communications are coordinated by the Modern Slavery Working Group. - Grievance mechanisms: The IPH Whistleblower Policy continues to apply to all member firms and shared services teams and also to IPH Group suppliers, contractors, consultants and service providers.
 It provides an additional protected avenue for individuals to raise concerns, which may include concerns related to modern slavery risks. - Training: IPH continues to progress the development of an internal training program to educate IPH Group staff further on the impacts and risks of modern slavery.